garethhutchins/NarrativeFlowRestServices/README.md

     'normalisation' : 'None|Stemming|Lemmatisation',<br />
     'model_type' : 'LDA|NMF|TF-IDF',<br />
     'selected_column' : 'Mandatory is more than one column, can be name or index of column',<br />
     'num_topics' : 'The number of topics that is expected.
-Mandatory for NMF models'<br />
+Mandatory for NMF models',<br />
+    'label_column' : 'The Labels for TF-IDF Training'<br />
 }

 ### GET